10 Best Running Shoes for Flat Feet (2026): Tested Over 1,500 Miles With Flat Arches

 My miles150

-At 272g, the Guide 18 is the lightest stability shoe on this list — 16g lighter than the Adrenaline.
+At 272g, the Guide 19 is the lightest stability shoe on this list — 16g lighter than the Adrenaline.
 I use it for my faster-paced days when I want stability without feeling like I’m wearing bricks.
-The medial TPU frame sits inside the foam and provides correction without the “wall” feeling of a traditional medial post.
+The Center Path Technology features a physically widened platform, elevated sidewalls, and an asymmetrical sole design that guides the foot without rigid medial posting.

-I ran 150 miles in the Guide 18, including several 8:30/mile tempo efforts.
+I ran 150 miles in the Guide 19, including several 8:30/mile tempo efforts.
 The PWRRUN+ foam is responsive enough for moderate pace work while still keeping my flat feet stable.
-The one downside: if you have severe overpronation, the TPU frame isn’t aggressive enough.
+The one downside: if you have severe overpronation, the Center Path geometry isn’t aggressive enough.
 I noticed slight ankle roll at mile 8+ on my long runs that I don’t get with the Kayano.

 ProsCons